Search

 Blane Bachelor

-Serving as the gateway to Bavaria, Munich Airport (MUC) boasts a notable accolade as Europe’s only 5-star airport, according to SkyTrax ratings.
-It spans two terminals and the open-air Munich Airport Center, with extensive dining, shopping, and entertainment options (including the world’s first airport brewery).
-A major expansion in Terminal 1 should vastly improve the airport experience for long-haul passengers.
+The airport spans two terminals plus the open-air Munich Airport Center, with extensive dining, shopping, and entertainment (including the world’s first airport brewery).
+A major Terminal 1 expansion will improve the experience for long-haul passengers when it opens.

 How to navigate MUC

-Because of its size (about 4.8 million square feet across two terminals and a satellite facility) and unique layout with two terminals flanking the massive Munich Airport Center (or MAC), MUC can be overwhelming for first-time visitors.
+The airport spans about 4.8 million square feet across two terminals and a satellite facility, with a unique layout where terminals flank the massive Munich Airport Center (or MAC), MUC can be overwhelming for first-time visitors.
 If you have a connection, official MUC guidelines suggest a minimum of 40 minutes, but I advise at least an hour (longer if you’re traveling with kids).

-A shuttle bus connects each terminal and takes about five to seven minutes.
+A free shuttle bus connects the terminals and takes about five to seven minutes.
 But it’s just as efficient to walk, if you’re able.
+My advice?
 If your trip starts off at MUC, I also recommend arriving well in advance to enjoy as much of its offerings as possible.

 MUC is a pioneer in adopting cutting-edge technology like biometrics and self-service automation for a quicker, more efficient experience.
 The airport has multiple CT scanners in operation across T1 (in the D area) and T2 (in the central checkpoint), with plans to add more.
 This is great news for passengers, as it means you don’t have to remove shoes, electronics, or approved liquids (less than 100 mL) from hand baggage.